ScreebApp/sdk-js/packages/screeb-sdk-browser/docs/README.md

 ▸ **identityGroupUnassign**(`groupName`, `groupType?`): `void` \| `Promise`<`unknown`\>

-Unassigns the current visitor to a group.
+Unassigns the current user to a group.

 **`Example`**